 It more than answers the question of what do you need for a home studio?

 I couldn’t agree more.
 A good pre amp for your mic too, as said before.
 It makes a world of difference!
 Although you can still record with a basic mic, It’s always best to get a decent mic.
 They’re not that expensive these days and you can make magic with even some of the more basic “studio recording mics out there.

 Mics are important.
 BUT… if you’re working mostly by yourself, or tracking instruments one at a time, you don’t need more than one or two mics.

 For good sounding compact studio monitors we’d go with the KRK RP5G3-NA Rokit 5 Generation 3 Powered Studio Monitors.
-Even though they add a bit of color to your sound, I think the’yr nice and compact and have a sound great!
+Even though they add a bit of color to your sound, I think the’yr nice and compact and sound great!

 … because you have to HEAR what you’re recording!
 Only own headphones?
 Great, start recording and mixing on headphones.
 You can always listen to your mixes on other people’s systems, or in the car, or wherever, in order to get a reference for how the headphones are positively or negatively shaping the mixes.